 The Officers of the Board may create special committees and task forces of the Board or the Association, designating the purpose and powers of such groups.
-The Officers, in consultation with the Nominating & Governance Committee, shall appoint the chair(s) of each special committee or task force.
-The terms of membership on special committees shall be set forth in the resolution designating the purpose and powers of such committees but shall not exceed one year unless so approved by the Officers.
+The terms of membership on special committees will be defined by the Officers when establishing the purpose and powers of such committee.
+The term of any special committee or task force will not exceed one year unless approved by the Officers.

 ARTICLE X. AAVC CONSTITUENT GROUPS

-Upon the approval of the Clubs Committee (see Article IX, Sec.
-7), Vassar alums may form clubs in strategic regions.
-Such clubs shall produce programs to enhance the personal, professional, and social experiences of local alums, and maintain connection between local alums and the College.
-The Clubs Committee shall review and evaluate the activities of domestic and international Vassar clubs.
-These groups shall have such budgets provided by the Office of Advancement.
-The budget allocations will be determined, from time to time, in consultation with the Clubs Committee.
+Club, class, and affiliate groups (“AAVC Constituent Groups”) produce programs to enhance alums' personal, professional, and social experiences and maintain a connection between alums and the College.
+Upon the approval of the Board or such committee to which the Board may delegate its authority, Vassar alums may form clubs in regions where alums reside or affiliate groups that center shared experiences, such as affinity or identity.
+The Board or such committee, as the case may be, will regularly review the activities of AAVC Constituent Groups.
+The budgets of AAVC Constituent Groups will be provided by the Office of Advancement.
+Such budget allocations will be determined, from time to time, in consultation with the Board or the appropriate committee.

 ARTICLE XI.
 ALUMNAE/I ASSOCIATION TRUSTEES OF VASSAR COLLEGE

-SEC.
-1. DEFINITION.

-Six members of the Association nominated by the Nominating & Governance Committee in consultation with the President and elected by the Association at the Annual Meeting shall serve as Alumnae/i Association Trustees of Vassar College (“Association Trustees”).

-SEC.
-2. NUMBER AND TERM.

-There shall be six (6) Association Trustees, each of whom shall be eligible to serve for the standard term of a trustee of Vassar College (presently, four years with the opportunity to extend for exceptional service), and one of whom shall be President of the Association.
-Association Trustees shall have the same rights, powers, responsibilities, obligations, liabilities, and coverage as the members of the Board of Trustees and shall agree to the same in the same manner as the members of the Board of Trustees prior to commencement of their terms.

-SEC.
-3. NOMINATIONS.
+The President of the Association serves as a Trustee during their term in office.
+In addition, the Nominating and Governance Committee will nominate, in consultation with the President, five (5) Directors of the Association, to serve as additional Alumnae/i Association Trustees of Vassar College.
+Such five nominees will be ratified by the Association at the Annual Meeting and elected to the College Board of Trustees pursuant to its own governance practices as provided in the By-Laws of the Board of Trustees, the College’s Principles of Shared Governance and the MOU between the College and the Association.
+Directors elected to serve as Association Trustees have the same rights, powers, and duties, serve for the standard term as Trustee, and will adhere to the same guidelines and governance practices as other College Trustees.

+ARTICLE XII.
+NOMINATIONS TO THE BOARD OF DIRECTORS